 When we talk about grades of prefinished hardwood flooring there are 4 common grades: Standard, or first quality, Builder, Cabin, and Utility.

 Oddly enough, Standard is the hardest one to define.
-That is because unlike unfinished grading rules which are set by an industry group, prefinished grading rules are set and maintained by each manufacturer.
+Unfinished grading rules are set by an industry group.
+Prefinished grading rules are set and maintained by each manufacturer because they choose what unfinished wood is acceptable for a prefinished collection.
 This is because each manufacturer is responsible for making and marketing his products as efficiently as possible.
 If Manufacturer A wants to make a standard floor that uses nothing but Select Red Oak, then he is welcome to do that, while Manufacturer B wants to make a standard product using all #1 Common lumber.
 He too is free to do what he wishes.
 Both products are first quality, but vastly different in their appearance.
 And value.

 So how do we sell these products?
 We have to use samples most of the time, but we prefer to always show an open box, either in a photo or in our showroom.
 I cannot stress how important it is to see what an open box of hardwood flooring looks like.
 We send out a lot of free samples, but the only thing a sample is good for is to see the color of a stain.
 And with engineered you can tell the quality of construction.
 But because a wood floor is a mosaic, using one piece of wood to see what your floor will look like is like picking a piece of carrot out of a salad and assuming that that is what a salad will taste like.